-Cast first appeared on the scene in the mid 90s during the Britpop era with a string of top ten singles and the classic ‘All Change’ album.
+Cast first appeared on the scene in the mid-90s during the Britpop era with a string of top ten singles and the classic ‘All Change’ album.
 It became the highest selling debut album in the history of the Polydor label.
 Cast released 3 more albums before going their separate ways just after the release of their experimental album ‘Beetroot’.
 They reconvened in 2012 and released the acclaimed ‘Troubled Times’ album, and have begun recording their next record which can be pre-ordered through Pledgemusic and is due for release in 2016.

-Cast are now in the middle of an extensive UK tour and played an amazing show to a packed out and sweaty crowd at the Limelight in Belfast on Friday 9th October.
+Cast is now in the middle of an extensive UK tour and played an amazing show to a packed out and sweaty crowd at the Limelight in Belfast on Friday 9th October.
 Mark Millar had a chat with John Power and Drummer Keith O’Neill over a Guinness before the show.

 How is the tour going?